Denimworld12/Agriculture_Assitant_2-using-react-/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Development Mode Auto-Login

+When running in development mode (`npm run dev`), the application will automatically log in with a random user account for faster testing and development.
+The system randomly selects between these sample accounts:

+- Admin: admin@example.com / admin123
+- Consumer: user@example.com / user123
+- Farmer: farmer@example.com / farmer123

+If you're already logged in (have an existing auth token), the auto-login will be skipped.
+To test with a different user, clear your localStorage first or use an incognito/private browser window.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.